clips/pattern/README.md

 Installation
 ------------

-Pattern is written for Python 2.5+ (no support for Python 3 yet).
-The module has no external dependencies except when using LSA in the pattern.vector module, which requires NumPy (installed by default on Mac OS X).
+Pattern is written for Python 2.7.
+There is no support for Python 3, yet.
 To install Pattern so that it is available in all your scripts, unzip the download and from the command line do:
 ```bash
 cd pattern-2.6
 python setup.py install